Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 Now, she said something in an interview with Cynthia McFadden of NBC News.

-And she admitted, Obama admitted that some of the five Git mode detainees released in the Bo Bergdoll deal could go back to targeting America, but Hillary in an interview with Cynthia McFadden said that those five Taliban commanders are not a threat to the United States.
+And she admitted, Obama admitted that some of the five Gitmo detainees released in the Bo Bergdahl deal could go back to targeting America.

-Now I think this might come back to haunt Mrs. Clinton.
+Now, I think this Might come back to haunt Mrs. Clinton.

 This one little answer to this one little question to me is proof that this woman is neither smart nor competent.

-And the most competent and really she will be the best president this country's had in a long time if we could ever get her elected, and she's just brilliant, and she's smart and she's worldly.
+This whole image construct of Mrs. Clinton is the smartest woman in the world and the most competent, and really she will be the best president this country's had in a long time if we could ever get her elected.

 And I've never seen the evidence of it.